JeremiahKaren/35percent.github.io/_posts/2016-10-10-aylesbury-cpo-challenge-called-in.md

 Third, the future of the Aylesbury regeneration is now indeed in doubt.
 The briefing says that if the Secretary of State's decision is not overturned then _'it undoubtedly indicates a shift in focus that will be hugely difficult to accommodate within the context of scheme viability and deliverability'_ - in simple language, Southwark won't be able to deliver the estate's regeneration if it has to pay leaseholders fair compensation for the loss of their homes.

 ## Desperate measures
 The Council's desperation is such that it has been led to [accuse](http://www.southwarknews.co.uk/news/aylesbury-plan-face-scrutiny/) leaseholders of holding it to ransom.
-It says that _'they are being offered market value plus ten percent'_, but we have shown the kind of dirty tricks it gets up to in its determination of market value, such as [using a one bedroom flat illegaly converted in four bedrooms as a comparison](http://35percent.org/2014-05-16-southwark-gives-green-light-to-slum-landlords/).
+It says that _'they are being offered market value plus ten percent'_, but we have shown the kind of dirty tricks it gets up to in its determination of market value, such as [using a one bedroom flat illegaly converted into four bedrooms as a comparison](http://35percent.org/2014-05-16-southwark-gives-green-light-to-slum-landlords/).
 These tricks have resulted in the Council getting away with making valuations as low as [£75k for a 1-bed flat in 2012](https://www.theguardian.com/cities/2016/sep/20/aylesbury-estate-ruling-future-regeneration-sajid-javid).

 ![Architects Journal graphic](/img/aylesburyestategraphic.png)
 *Graphic produced by the [Architects Journal](https://www.architectsjournal.co.uk/news/aylesbury-estate-cpo-ruling-what-went-wrong/10012171.article) showing leaseholder compensation levels*

 ## The Right to Remain
 The significance of the Aylesbury CPO decision has led a number of law firms to publish their legal opinions.
 In [this opinion](http://www.lexology.com/library/detail.aspx?g=7d876b71-cdee-48a9-ad05-240a210b0d82) from  [Herbert Smith Freehills](https://www.herbertsmithfreehills.com/) the decision is heralded as a possible future 'right to remain' for council estate residents:

 ![](/img/lexologyquote.jpg)